-The Culture and Institutions department aims at immersing students into the diplomatic world via visits of international organisations, both governmental and non governmental institutions, think tanks, museums and cultural foundations.
-For example, we visited the Museum of the Swiss people in the World, who highlights diplomatic relations between Switzerland and other countries, as well as the presence of Swiss people around the world.
-We have also visited the exhibition “War and Peace” at the Martin Bodmer foundation who contained numerous international treatis such as the Treaty of Fribourg (1516) and of of the treaties putting an end to the Thirty Years War (peace of Westphalia).
+The Culture and Institutions department aims to immerse students in the diplomatic world through visits to international organisations, both governmental and non-governmental institutions, think tanks, museums and cultural foundations.
+For example, we have visited the Museum of the Swiss people in the World, that highlights diplomatic relations between Switzerland and other countries, as well as the presence of Swiss people around the world.
+We have also visited the exhibition “War and Peace” at the Martin Bodmer foundation that featured numerous international treaties such as the Treaty of Fribourg (1516) and the treaty that brought the Thirty Years War to an end (Peace of Westphalia).

-During those visits, the department makes student discover different actors who play a role in international affairs.
-Furthermoren the department highlights the relationship between culture and diplomacy.
+During these visits, the department helps students discover different actors who play a role in international affairs.
+Furthermore, the department highlights the relationship between culture and diplomacy.

 Send an email to the Culture and Institutions Department

 “Passionate about the world of diplomacy from an early age, and keen to learn more about how nations relate to each other, the SDSA presented itself to me as an opportunity to be seized.
 As a student of international relations, the SDSA offers me concrete and professional opportunities to discover and enter the fascinating world of diplomacy.
 The Culture and Institutions Department, of which I am now co-head, allows me to explore major international issues through visits to public and private organisations.
 Beyond this instructive and cultural aspect, the SDSA is an association where every member supports and enriches each other culturally.
 As such, I’m happy and grateful to be part of this association, which encourages me every day to become a better version of myself.”